fixture3

 Therefore, the development of practical fixture CAD software should be the top priority in the current research of manufacturing software.
 A comprehensive and comprehensive automatic fixture design system that integrates CAD/CAMI/CAE technology with CNC programs and can detect interference between cutting tools and combined fixtures is the future development trend.

-Due to the complexity of fixture design and the ever-changing actual situation, it is difficult for AFD research to make a major breakthrough in a short period of time.
+Due to the complexity of fixture design and the ever-changing actual situation, it is difficult for AFD research to make a breakthrough in a short period.
 There is still a lot of work to be done to achieve application in actual production.